thrishapraveen/cse15l-lab-reports/lab1.md

 ```
 Working directory: Before the command was run, `/home` was the working directory.
 After the command was run, the working directory was changed to `/home/lecture1/messages`.

 Why I got this output: The command `ls` can take an argument, which is `en-us.txt` here.
-The command thus gave an output of all the files and folders of the given path, which would just be the file `en-us.txt`.
+The command thus gave an output of all the files and folders of the given path, which would just be the file name `en-us.txt`.

 Error: none